jimshowalter/architecture-enforcer/README.md

 Component references are similar, but without individual class information:

 ```
-App One!App!1!App One!App!1|INTRA
+App One!App!1!App One!App!1|INTRA_COMPONENT
-App One!App!1!App Two!App!1|ILLEGAL
+App One!App!1!App Two!App!1|INTER_COMPONENT_SAME_LAYER
 ```

 Focusing on coarse-grained illegal component-to-component references can help teams understand the challenges in the codebase without getting mired in tens of thousands of illegal class-to-class dependencies.

-The Problem objects for illegal references have a detail field that presents reference information in a more human-readable format:
+The Problem objects for illegal references have a detail field that presents information in a more human-readable format, for both class-to-class and component-to-component references:

 ```
 type com.jimandlisa.app.one.App1 in component 'App One' in layer 'App' depth 1 refers to type com.jimandlisa.app.two.App2 in component 'App Two' in layer 'App' depth 1
+component 'App One' in layer 'App' depth 1 refers to component 'App Two' in layer 'App' depth 1
 ```

-This can be easier to read when stepping through this tool in a debugger.

 ## Useful Patterns ##